Updated June 12, 2023

 To ensure a good user experience, search providers that wish to participate in the choice screen must satisfy the following requirements.

 - General search provider: The search provider must operate a “general search service.”
 For purposes of the choice screen, a general search service is one that allows users to search for information across the entire Internet.
 Specialized or “vertical” search providers -- those that only index content from a particular subject -- are not eligible to participate in the choice screen.
 Search providers that are owned by or affiliated with the same company are eligible to appear on the choice screen only once in each country.
-Companies that syndicate Google search results or ads and display them in their apps or webpages on Android mobile devices to users in one or more EEA countries or the UK are not eligible to participate.
+Companies that syndicate Google search results or ads and display them in their apps or webpages on Android mobile devices to users in one or more EEA countries or the UK or Switzerland are not eligible to participate.

 - Localization: Search providers must provide local language support in the countries where they apply to participate.
 Local language support in this context means that the user interface of both the search app (e.g., settings menu) and the search results page (e.g., navigation buttons) must be provided in one of the required local languages.
 For a list of languages that must be supported by country, click here.
 For best practices for localizing apps, visit: https://developer.android.com/guide/topics/resources/localization/.